 Watch epidural video

-At the RRUMC, faculty members typically work with and educate UCLA anesthesiology residents.
-Anesthesiologists remain in the hospital around the clock to provide labor analgesia and handle emergencies.
-In the Westwood L&D unit (a.k.a.
-The BirthPlace – Westwood), there are 12 rooms for laboring patients alongside a six-bed fetal diagnostic/triage area and a 13-room maternity suite.
-We expect an annual volume of 2000 births/year, including a wide variety of high-risk referral patients in need of tertiary care.
-The majority of laboring women receive labor epidurals from our service, but UCLA offers various pain management therapies for the labor and birth experience.
+We expect an annual volume of 1500-2000 births/year, including a wide variety of high-risk referral patients in need of tertiary care.
+A majority of laboring women receive labor epidurals from our service, but UCLA offers other pain management therapies for the labor and birth experience including nitrous oxide.
 We support each mother’s choices for pharmacologic and/or non-pharmacologic pain management.